MicrosoftDocs/visualstudio-docs/docs/ide/reference/accessibility-products-and-services-from-microsoft.md

 ##  <a name="altfortmats"></a> Documentation in alternative formats

  If you have difficulty reading or handling printed materials, you can obtain the documentation for many Microsoft products in more accessible formats.
-You can view an index of accessible product documentation on the [Microsoft Accessibility Web site](http://go.microsoft.com/fwlink/?LinkId=8431).
+You can view an index of accessible product documentation on the [Microsoft Accessibility](http://go.microsoft.com/fwlink/?LinkId=8431) website.

  In addition, you can obtain additional Microsoft publications from Recording for the Blind & Dyslexic, Inc (RFB&D).
 RFB&D distributes these documents to registered, eligible members of their distribution service.
 For information about the availability of Microsoft product documentation and books from Microsoft Press, contact: